SilentCatD/commit-hooks-synchronizer/README.md

 ### Configuration

-You can also store the information about `url` and `ref` in a config file.
+You can also store the url and ref information in a config file.
-At the root of your repository, create a `remotehooks.yaml` file, inside you can specify these 2
+At the root of your repository, create a `remotehooks.yaml` file.
+Inside, you can specify these two keys:
-keys:

 ```yaml
 git-url: git@github.com:SilentCatD/where-you-store-hooks.git